smhurf/lewagon_challenges/05-Production/03-BigQuery/05-Use-External-Data/README.md

 Go on the website [homepage](https://www.ncei.noaa.gov/).
 Now it is your turn to find how to retrieve a custom csv with the needed data : we are looking for daily weather summaries for the station called 'NY CITY CENTRAL PARK, NY US'.
 You will be asked to provide a first and last date for the report.
 By running a query in the BigQuery UI, can you determine how to answer this question ?

+You will provide your email to submit a dataset request.
+The request is then submitted and takes 1-2 minutes to be completed.
+You can then download the dataset through an email link.

-Our final dataset should have the attributes you can see in the dictionary below.
+Our final dataset should have the attributes you can see in the dictionary below (don't worry if some of them are missing), we can provide you with a clean version later on).

 ![See NY Dictionary png data](NY_data_dictionary.png)